 If your concealed carry license is denied or revoked, call Pittsburgh criminal defense attorney Sean Logue and his associates immediately.
 They can examine the facts of your case and advise you if you have grounds to appeal the revocation or denial of your license.

 Have you had a concealed carry permit application denied, or a license revoked?
 Do you want to appeal this denial or revocation?
 If you have, you will require a Pittsburgh criminal defense attorney with experience in and knowledge about firearms law and PICS challenges to help you.
 Sean Logue’s team of criminal defense attorneys has represented many people who have had their permits denied or revoked.
 Logue Law Group serves Pittsburgh, PA, West Virginia, and Ohio.
-Call today for a consultation: (412) 612-2210 or (412) 612-2210.
+Call today for a consultation: 844.PITT.DUI or 844.PITT.DUI.
 Or, you may contact us online.

 Don’t wait to call!
 The challenge process for revocation or denial of a concealed carry license has very specific protocols that must be followed to the letter.
 If you don’t do it right, you could be charged with a Summary Offense, adding another black mark to your criminal record.
 Avoid making mistakes in the process by hiring a Pittsburgh criminal defense attorney who understands what must be done.
 Call Sean Logue today.
 Don’t try to go it alone.
 Call now!